joar/haloheadshots/README.md

 # Setup

-1. Edit `config-example.php` and insert the relevant information
+1. Rename `config-example.php` to `config.php` and insert the relevant information
 2. You should be good to go.